afoley587/secure-me/README.md

 Our database is now initialized and ready for use.

 ## Build Our Authentication Layer
-So we have a database, but we need something to interact with it - queue a python class!
+So we have a database, but we need something to interact with it - cue our python class!

 ```python